The rest of the 100 (in alphabetical order): Scott Brun, AbbVie Ventures

 It was natural this effort should be managed by a senior leader from R&D, one with significant experience implementing and leading the company’s research strategy.
-Early last year, therefore, Scott Brun was appointed head of AbbVie Ventures as well as vice-president in the company’s corporate strategy office.
+In April 2016, therefore, Scott Brun was appointed head of AbbVie Ventures as well as vice-president in the company’s corporate strategy office.

-Henry Gosebruch, chief strategy officer at AbbVie, said: “Abbvie Ventures is an important component of our overall external innovation strategy.
+Henry Gosebruch, chief strategy officer at AbbVie, for last year’s Powerlist award said: “Abbvie Ventures is an important component of our overall external innovation strategy.
 Developing relationships with and investing in the next generation of scientific advancement is a critical complement to AbbVie’s existing research strategy.